 This course introduces the phases of the system development cycle.
-Topics covered include: Systems Development Methodologies, system project planning; requirement analysis phase; system design; Human Computer Interaction Layer Design; Physical Architecture Layer Design; and implementation phase.
+Topics include Systems Development Methodologies, system project planning; requirement analysis phase; system design; Human-Computer Interaction Layer Design; Physical Architecture Layer Design; and implementation phase.
 Systems analysis and design using UML will be discussed both theoretically and in the lab.
 Software such as Microsoft Visio will be used in the Lab.
 The students work in teams to develop sustainable information system projects.

 Business Intelligence – INS 402

 Information Systems Strategy & Acquisition – INS 404

-In this course students learn how IT enables organizations to conduct business in radically different and more effective ways.
-The course defines high-level IT infrastructure and Information Systems that support the operational and strategic needs of organizations.
+In this course, students learn how information technology (IT) enables organizations to conduct business in radically different and more effective ways.
+The course defines high-level IT infrastructure and Information Systems (IS) that support the operational and strategic needs of organizations.
 The focus is on developing an understanding of current and emerging issues related to the impact of Information systems inside the organizations.
 Students learn a framework that allows IS leaders to assess existing IT infrastructures and emerging technologies and understand the challenges related to the sustainability of organizations.

 Information Systems Project – INS 405

-This course aims to give students the opportunity to work in a guided but independent fashion to investigate a problem by making use of information technology knowledge, techniques, and methodologies acquired in the previous semesters to provide a suitable solution to an IT problem.
-The course also aims to enhance teamwork and communication skills, both oral and written as well as ethical issues involved.
+This course aims to give students the opportunity to work collaboratively in teams between 2 and 4 students to investigate a problem by making use of information technology knowledge, techniques, and methodologies acquired in the previous semesters to provide a suitable solution to an IT problem.
+The course also aims to enhance communication skills, both oral and written as well as ethical issues involved.
 A faculty member is assigned to each team to supervise and evaluate in part their work.

 Information Systems Internship – INS 408

-Internship familiarizes students with actual working environments.
-It gives students the opportunity to integrate their knowledge and skills learned in the course by applying it to real world problems encountered in business and industry.
-Internship also gives the student a feeling of what is involved in working on actual information technology problems and developing communication and teamwork skills as well as address ethical and professional issues applicable to computing practice.
+The internship familiarizes students with actual working environments.
+It gives students the opportunity to integrate their knowledge and skills learned in the course by applying them to real-world problems encountered in business and industry.
+The internship also gives the student a feeling of what is involved in working on actual information technology problems and developing communication and teamwork skills as well as addressing ethical and professional issues applicable to computing practice.

 Introductory Programming – INT100